ga-wdi-lessons/devise/readme.md

 </details>

-### You Do: StackOverflow Hunt
+### You Do: Stack Overflow Hunt

-Read [this question](http://stackoverflow.com/questions/4948322/fundamental-difference-between-hashing-and-encryption-algorithms) and answer on StackOverflow.
+Read [this question](http://stackoverflow.com/questions/4948322/fundamental-difference-between-hashing-and-encryption-algorithms) and answer on Stack Overflow.

 Prepare to answer the following questions...
 - What is the difference between encryption and hashing?